fictionco/fiction/@docs/advanced/working-with-posts/index.md

 </script>
 ```

 The above makes posts portable and universal.
-Which results in making posts easy to move around and work with because you're only working with the post `_id`s.
+This results in making posts easy to move around and work with because you're only working with the post `_id`s.

 ## Post Population